Codenames-Ren/My-Quran/README.md

 ## 📄 License

-This project is open source for educational purposes.
+This open-source project is designed to help fellow Muslims read the Quran more easily.

 ## 👨‍💻 Developer